 - Inability to discard worn or useless items

 - Extreme morality

 You will likely be referred to a psychiatrist or therapist, who will ask you about your symptoms and mental and medical health history.
 A diagnosis will be made after a complete psychiatric assessment.

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 cognitive behavior therapy

 can help people with OCPD learn to have fun, avoid over-intellectualizing, and address control issues.

 In some cases, anti-depressant medications can help reduce obsessive-compulsive personality traits.
-However, long-term use of medications for OCPD have not been helpful.
-They may also be used to treat an associated condition, like
+However, long-term use of medications for OCPD has not been helpful.
+Anti-depressants may also be used to treat an associated condition, like

 There is no known way to prevent OCPD.
 Early diagnosis and treatment can reduce how much the personality traits interfere with your life.